curieo-org/search/backend/README.md

     text-embeddings-router --model-id $model --revision $revision --port 8081
     ```

-    -   Add postgresql database and create the engine.
+    -   Clone the [Data Digger](https://github.com/curieo-org/data-digger) repository and follow the instructions to setup the aact postgresql database and chembl nebula graph database.
-    -   Add local redis engine and change in the config.py file
+    -   Add local redis engine
+    -   Alternatively, you can use the existing deployed databases for all of the above if they are available.
+    -   Copy the `.env.template` file to `.env` and update the required values.

 ## Running the App